May 18, 2011

-May 18 marks the twelfth annual observance of HIV Vaccine Awareness Day.
-This day is an opportunity to recognize the many individuals, including volunteers, health professionals, and scientists who participate in and conduct HIV vaccine research.
-In addition, this day serves to educate communities about the importance of finding a vaccine to prevent the spread of HIV.
+May 18 is the 14th annual observance of HIV Vaccine Awareness Day.
+This day provides an opportunity to recognize the volunteers, community members, health professionals, and scientists working together toward finding an HIV vaccine.
+This day is also an opportunity to educate communities across the United States about the importance of HIV vaccine research.